akeady/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for the Coursera Data Scienc course
+Repository for the Coursera Data Science course